Life Cycle Events

 Aufruf

-An aufruf (“calling up”) is a communal acknowledgement of a couple’s upcoming wedding.
-At a Shabbat prior to the wedding, a couple is honored with an aliyah to the Torah and a special blessing by our rabbis.
+An aufruf (“calling up”) is a communal acknowledgment of a couple’s upcoming wedding.
+At a Shabbat prior to the wedding, a couple is honored with an aliyah to the Torah and a special blessing by our rabbi.
 It is a wonderful opportunity to celebrate your marriage with the broader HEA community.
 Please contact us about arranging your aufruf.

 We're Here to Help Make Your Wedding Wonderful

-For more information and to make an appointment to meet with one of our rabbis, plan a celebration, please contact Debbie LeBauer at (720) 390-4435
+For more information and to make an appointment to meet with our rabbi, plan a celebration, please contact Debbie Buchanan at (720) 390-4435

 Resources and Vendors For Your Simcha